My family had only one complaint about Szechuan Tofu with Garlic Sauce: there wasn’t enough of it.

 - 8 fresh water chestnuts (use 1/2 cup of canned, slivered water chestnuts, if necessary)

-- 2 tsp. cornstarch dissolved into 2 tsp. water
+- 2 teaspoons cornstarch dissolved into 2 tsp. water

 - Cut the tofu widthwise into 1/2-inch slices.
 Then cut each slice widthwise into 1/2-inch by 1 1/2-inch sticks.
 Put the pieces in a ziplock bag and add the vegetable broth, 1 tbsp. wine, 1 tbsp. soy sauce, and black pepper.
 Let it marinate, turning the bag every few minutes, while you prepare the vegetables and sauce.

 - In a small bowl or measuring cup, mix together the vinegars, 2 tbsp. soy sauce, 1 tbsp. wine, agave nectar or sugar, chili garlic paste, and sesame oil.
 Set aside.

 - Peel and slice the water chestnuts and cut each slice into shreds, about three pieces per slice.
 Slice the green onions thinly, separating the dark green tops from the light green and white parts.

-- Spray or rub a large non-stick skillet lightly with oil, and heat it over medium-high heat.
+Heat a large non-stick skillet over medium-high heat.
 Add the light-colored scallion slices, the garlic, and the ginger, and stir-fry for 1-2 minutes.
 Remove from the skillet and set aside.

 - Add the water chestnuts and sauce and bring to a boil.
 Add cornstarch and water and simmer until thickened and glossy.
 Remove from heat and garnish with green onion tops.